 Here’s another noteworthy finding: over 70% of fresh grads hear about companies through their friends.
-This opposed the claim of many companies that they get most of their new-hires through on-campus recruitment activities, which only came third in the poll results after job board.
+This opposed the claim of many companies that they get most of their new hires through on-campus recruitment activities, which only came third in the poll results after the job board.

 Do call centers meet the expectations of fresh graduates?

 People working in a call center in the Philippines are aged 24 on average, according to a 2013 study on Philippine call center employment.
 This fact, however, doesn t reinforce the notion that new graduates see call centers as the most ideal workplace.
 What it does affirm, however, is that peer influence and high compensation drives young professionals to outsourcing jobs.